 When Marxists talk about the need for a revolutionary party, we do not have a parliamentary machine in mind.
 A party is first and foremost ideas, a program based on those ideas, methods to implement the program, and only then a structure, an organization that can spread the program throughout the movement and win people over.

 As we have already explained, the tendency to organize is already present within the working class, leading to the formation of trade unions and parties.
-The different tendencies of the labour movement are expressed through different organizations.
+The different tendencies of the labour movement are expressed through different organizations or groupings.

 Trade unions, by their very nature, aim to gather as many workers as possible.
 Who would propose that unions should include only revolutionary workers?
 These would be weak unions indeed.
 But a revolutionary party is composed differently from trade unions.

 In “A Letter to a French Syndicalist about the Communist Party,” Trotsky explains: